DonatiLeo/DonatiLeo/README.md

  - Modern Android Development with Kotlin and Jetpack Compose
  - Swift and iOS Programming
  - Advanced Web Programming with the MEAN stack
- - Adding AI in kotlin apps with Koog
+ - Adding AI to Kotlin Apps with Koog
  - Microservices and CI with Spring

 <!--